lgnbhl/BFS/README.md

     ## # ℹ 82 more rows
     ## # ℹ 1 more variable: title <chr>

-Then you can select the dimensions you want to query using the `text` and `valueTexts` variables.
+Then you can filter the dimensions you want to query using the `text` and `valueTexts` variables and build the query dimension object with the `code` and `values` variables.

 ``` r
 # select dimensions